ansible-collections/cloud-content-handbook/scrum_ceremonies.md

 - **What**: The Sprint Review is held at the end of the sprint, where the Delivery Team demonstrates the work done to the stakeholders and gathers feedback.
 - **When**: At the end of each sprint or completion of an epic.
 Currently, this ceremony is held as part of the Cloud Team’s weekly meeting.
 - **How**:
-    - The Product Owner (3-in-the-box) presents the updated Product Backlog and explains what was completed.
+    - The Product Owner (Delivery Team’s 3-in-the-box) presents the updated Product Backlog and explains what was completed.
     - The Delivery Team demonstrates the work completed during the sprint.
     - A decision is made about the direction of future work based on the feedback gathered.